willhshwang/COS568-DistLM-SP25/README.md

 ## Learning Outcomes

-- Load a pretrained language model from Huggingface and fine-tune it on GLUE datasets
+- Load a pretrained language model from Huggingface and fine-tune it on RTE datasets
 - Write distributed training applications with PyTorch distributed
 - Understand the trade-off between different methods of performing distributed training
 - Describe how ML frameworks (PyTorch) interact with lower-level communication frameworks (e.g. OpenMPI, Gloo, and NCCL)